Patrick J. Keogh is the author of the Make Your Family Rich book.

 Pat was born, raised, and educated in the Bronx.
 Both his parents were immigrants and the best investors he ever met.
 He started work at age fourteen, selling hot dogs and peanuts for Harry M. Stevens Inc. at the Yankee Stadium and other New York City sports venues.
 His professional career was focused as a financial and real estate development executive with the US General Services Administration.
 He left government service in 1994 and went into private practice, specializing in public-private partnerships for development projects and managing his development projects.
 Pat also focused on managing the family's investments

 Pat is a certified pension trustee and was chairman of the board of a Florida municipal pension plan.
+In June 2021 he was appointed by the City Commissioners of Gainesville Florida to their General Employees Pension Review Committee.
 He is a graduate of Manhattan College in the Bronx and the Georgetown University Law Center night school in Washington DC.
 Pat is a member of the Virginia Bar and the American Association of Individual Investors.

 The system no financial advisor can support, because their lawyers won’t let them